Is there Ebola in Rwanda?

 Ebora is a virus that causes sudden high fever, intense body weakness, sore throats, and muscle pain.
 As the situation continues, it causes diarrhea, vomiting, and bleeding of all the internal and external parts of the body.
 You can acquire Ebola when you come into contact with an infected person’s blood, waste, sweat, and all other body fluids.
 People with Ebola die mostly because of dehydration and organ failure.

 There is a vaccine that is effective at a core of 99% and over 16100 have received it.
 Usually, contacts of the infected persons are the only one vaccinated people.
 Visitors are encouraged to visit Rwanda since there is no ace of Ebola that has been reported in the country at the moment.
-Come to Rwanda and visit the famous endangered mountain gorillas, Kigali city tours with memorable cultural tours in a rich culture country and history Rwanda.
+There is no Ebola in Rwanda therefore, come and visit the famous endangered mountain gorillas in Rwanda, take Kigali city tours with memorable cultural tours through music , dance, drama and testing local food in a rich culture country and history Rwanda.
+You are advised to come with United states dollars in Rwanda because this currency is widely used in different hotels and high-end restaurants but still dont forget to exchange some money if you are looking at going shopping in local markets and down town.